Jesuit missions in China: Chinese Rites controversy

 The Qianlong Emperor, by Charles-Eloi Asselin (1743–1805) after Giuseppe Panzi.
 Louvre Museum.

 In the early 18th century, a dispute within the Catholic Church arose over whether Chinese folk religion rituals and offerings to the emperor constituted paganism or idolatry.
 This tension led to what became known as the "Rites Controversy," a bitter struggle that broke out after Ricci's death and lasted for over a hundred years.

 At first the focal point of dissension was the Jesuit contention that the ceremonial rites of Confucianism and ancestor veneration were primarily social and political in nature and could be practiced by converts.
 Spanish Dominicans and Franciscans, however, charged that the practices were idolatrous, meaning that all acts of respect to the sage and one's ancestors were nothing less than the worship of demons.
 Eventually they persuaded Pope Clement XI that the Jesuits were making dangerous accommodations to Chinese sensibilities.
 In 1704 Rome decided against the ancient use of the words Shang Di (supreme emperor) and Tian (heaven) for God, and forbade the practice of sacrifices to Confucius and ancestors.
 Rome's decision was taken by the papal legate to the Kangxi Emperor, who rejected the decision and required missionaries to declare their adherence to "the rules of Matteo Ricci".
 In 1724, the Yongzheng Emperor expelled all missionaries who failed to support the Jesuit position.

 Among the last Jesuits to work at the Chinese court were Louis Antoine de Poirot (1735–1813) and Giuseppe Panzi (1734-before 1812) who worked for the Qianlong Emperor as painters and translators.
 From the 19th century, the role of the Jesuits in China was largely taken over by the Paris Foreign Missions Society.

+Portuguese Macau became a center of Jesuit activity after the order's expulsion from China.
+Beginning in 1759, Portugal began suppressing the Jesuits under the direction of the kingdom's chief minister, Sebastião José de Carvalho e Melo, and in 1762 the Jesuits were also expelled from Macau.